 - Cuddle with someone.
 There are many benefits of cuddling.
 Cuddling releases feel-good hormones including oxytocin that helps you feel connected to another person.
 So, this month cuddle with someone as you watch your favorite movie, watch a sunset or sit by a fire.

 - Grab a bite together.
 Your body produces oxytocin when you’re with someone you care about and they are in close proximity to you.
 So, go have a meal or coffee with a friend.
 Or go for a walk together with your partner.
 By enjoying your time together, you are actually boosting your health.

 - Love your animals.
 Showing affection for your pets also produces oxytocin.
 So, give your cat or dog a big scratch on their bellies or behind their ears.
 Relax on the couch with them, or play a quick game of Frisbee or fetch.
 This type of bonding is not only healthy for you, it’s also great for your pet’s health.

 All these ideas involve a nurturing behavior or the sensation of touch.
-These are just three ideas, but there are other ideas to try including hugs!Tags: love hormones, love is a drug, mindful living, oxytocin, valentine's day
+These are just three ideas, but there are other ideas to try including hugs!Tags: love hormones, love is a drug, mindfulness, oxytocin, valentine's day